JJLewis/dotfiles/README.md

 - Launch 1Password
   - Go to Settings > Developer, and tick "Connect with 1Password CLI".

+- Launch iTerm2
+  - Load the settings plist from `~/.iterm2/com.googlecode.iterm2.plist`
+    - You can do this under Preferences > General > Preferences
+  - Load the profiles from `~/.iterm2/Profiles.com`

 ## Usage

 ### Add another Charge Code profile